Congressional District # 16

 PARSONS CASKET HARDWARE CO.EPA ID# ILD005252432

 Approximately 6,000 people live within a one-mile radius of the site.
-It's bordered by residential housing to the east and industrial facilities to the west, north, and south.
 The closest residence is located less than one-tenth of a mile away.
 A municipal water supply well is located about 1,500 feet from the site.
-Area residents use the Kishwaukee River, located 1,400 feet from the site, for fishing and recreational activities.
+Residents use the Kishwaukee River for fishing and recreational activities.

 Operable Unit #1 (Site Soils) was completed by the Illinois Environmental Protection Agency (IEPA) with funding from the U. S. EPA.
-The IEPA prepared and U.S. EPA concurred with a Record of Decision (ROD) for Operable Unit #2 (Groundwater contamination) in 2005 and the U.S. EPA developed an enforcment case to bring in other contributors to the groundwater contamination and secure their involvement in the groundwater cleanup.
+The IEPA prepared and U.S. EPA concurred with a Record of Decision (ROD) for Operable Unit #2 (Groundwater contamination) in 2005 and the U.S. EPA enforced against other contributors to the groundwater contamination to secure their involvement in the groundwater cleanup.

-As part of the enforcement action, A cash-out settlement consent decree (CD) in the amount of $ 3.6 million was signed between U. S. EPA and the three facilities (Johns Manville, Textron Inc., Camcar LLC., Central Rubber Corporation, and Woodhead Industries) PRP group in October 2010.
+As part of the enforcement action, a cash-out settlement consent decree (CD) in the amount of $ 3.6 million was signed between U. S. EPA and the three facilities (Johns Manville, Textron Inc., Camcar LLC., Central Rubber Corporation, and Woodhead Industries) in October 2010.

 Threats and ContaminantsGroundwater contains various volatile organic chemicals (VOCs).
-On-site soils contained VOCs, cyanide, and heavy metals including: arsenic, copper, and nickel were remediated by the IEPA with funding from EPA.
+On-site soils contained VOCs, cyanide, and heavy metals including: arsenic, copper, and nickel were cleaned up by the IEPA.
 People who use the local municipal water supply system could be exposed to hazardous chemicals from the site.
-However, the municipal water supply is routinely analyzed to ensure that people are not being exposed to dangerous levels of contaminants.
+However, the municipal water supply is routinely analyzed to ensure that people are exposed to dangerous levels of contaminants.

 Cleanup ProgressThe State of Illinois began the cleanup of the surface impoundment and the storage tanks on the site in 1985.
 Waste materials, including lagoon liquids, sludges, and storage tank liquids, were removed, treated, and disposed of offsite.
 Filter Systems, Inc. purchased the building in 1985 and properly disposed of the 120 drums inside the building.
 Between 1987 and 1996, the IEPA conducted a remedial investigated/feasibility study (RI/FS).
-It was determined by the agencies that the site should be segregated into separate cleanup projects for soil and groundwater.
-The groundwater will require additional investigation, based on the discovery of a separate VOC plume adjacent to the site.
+The EPA split the soil and groundwater into separate cleanup projects.
+The groundwater required additional investigation of a separate VOC plume adjacent to the site.

 IEPA completed a Feasibility Study (FS) for the groundwater in 2004 and a Record of Decision was signed in 2005.
 The ROD calls for groundwater treatment by biodegradation of VOCs and it included a contingency for air stripping of the water coming from municipal wells if they should become impacted.

-EPA is currently conducting a RD investigation to determine the applicability and viability of the groundwater remedy selected in the 2005 groundwater ROD.
+EPA performed pre-design investigations in 2012/2013 and is currently conducting a RD investigation to determine the applicability and viability of the groundwater remedy selected in the 2005 groundwater ROD.

 Congressional InterestSenators Durbin and Obama have made several inquiries as to the status of cleanup operations at the site and the potential for harm to the City of Belvidere's municipal wells.